Missouri is set to execute a convicted killer. His lawyers say new DNA evidence proves he's innocent.

 "It's gaining public attention," Amnesty International researcher Rob Freer said of the case.
 "I think there is a heightened sensitivity that it is now proven that the capital justice system" has errors, he said.

+The trial prosecutor was allowed to preemptively strike six out of seven prospective black jurors, Spital told CNN, noting that Williams is black and Gayle was white.

+"The prosecutor offered as a race 'neutral' explanation for one of the strikes that the black juror looked like Mr. Williams and that the juror worked for the Post Office, even though the same prosecutor raised no objection to a white juror who worked for the Post Office," Spital said.
+"Whatever one's views of capital punishment, it is both morally and constitutionally intolerable for a death sentence to be imposed if the defendant is innocent or if the verdict is marred by racial discrimination."

-The governor's press officer, Parker Briden, declined to comment until the governor makes a final decision.
+The governor's press officer, Parker Briden, declined to comment until the governor makes a decision.

 Son: 'He's going to be murdered'

 The execution would be carried out at the prison in Bonne Terre.
-Defense lawyer Komp told CNN his client is taking events calmly.
+Defense lawyer Komp told CNN his client is taking events calmly in advance of the planned legal injection.

 "Given the tenets of his religion (Islam) that he is very devout about, he believes it will be Allah's will and he is at peace with that," Komp said.
 "Whatever will be will be.
 It's astounding."